The Genius of Nature

 Romans 1:20 NIV

-For most of history, common sense and intuition convinced people that living things were “fearfully and wonderfully made”, the product of wisdom and foresight, not chance, and clearly made for a purpose.
+For most of history, people who were guided by common sense and intuition were convinced that living things were the product of purpose, not chance.

 Philosopher Michael Polanyi once pondered this question: “If mankind disappeared from the earth, what would change?”
 He decided the biggest change would be that the production of machines would immediately end.
 No new machines would be made until intelligent beings returned.
 Machines are always the products of human activity.
 Nature can’t do it.
 But if machines are always products of intelligent activity, then who made the molecular machines we find in cells?